Language: EN

 curso-programacion-grafo

-Something like this, but not so crazy
+Something like this, but not so flashy

 Or, in a software development project, a graph could represent the dependencies between different modules or packages.
-This way you could find circular references, version conflicts, etc.
+This way, you could find circular references, version conflicts, etc.

 Components of a graph